There are two kinds of strings:

-Most significant tag's bit is set for them.
-Seventh bit tells is it
+Most significant tag's bit is set.
+Seventh bit tells is it UTF-8 string,

-UTF-8 string, binary otherwise.
-Next six bits contain the length of
+binary otherwise.
+Next six bits contain the length of the string.

 len